45 Tips and Tools for Travel Nursing Road Trips

 44) Try A Cassette Adapter

 Cassette?!
 Yes, I said it…cassette.
-I have a 2001 Toyota Tacoma with 90,000 miles on it.
+I have a 2001 Toyota Tacoma with 120,000 miles on it.
 Clearly, I’m not taking many road trips.
-Either way, lots of people still have cassette players in their cars.
-The great thing is that they can help you connect your mobile device to your car stereo.
-Here is one example adapter for iPhones.
+Either way, lots of people still have cassette players in their cars and lack the ports or Bluetooth necessary to connect their phone to their car’s audio system.
+So, if that’s you, then a cassette adapter can connect your mobile device to your car stereo.

 Maybe you don’t have a cassette player, or it’s broken because it’s too old.
-If so, you can try a bluetooth mini speaker to enjoy audio from your mobile device on your road trip.
+If so, you can try a Bluetooth mini speaker to enjoy audio from your mobile device on your road trip.
 These units have a wide range of quality, options and price.
 You can certainly get by with something cheap like this.
-However, I’m a big fan of the Bose Soundlink Mini Bluetooth Speaker.
-The newer version of this unit costs $20 more but has a USB charger…which isn’t a big deal if your car isn’t equipped with a USB port.
+However, I’m a big fan of this Bose waterproof speaker.
+This larger Bose speaker is more robust and water resistant.

 As always, we hope you found this information useful!
-Please let us know if you have any questions or comments about this topic by posting in the comments section below.
-And please let us know if you have any additional tips or recommendations for travel nursing road trips!
+Please let us know if you have any additional tips or recommendations for travel nursing road trips!